 The financial world has gone through a lot of turmoil in the last two 2 decades.
 We have seen a Dot.com bubble burst, followed by one of the worst financial crashes in history, followed by a one-in-a-century pandemic, and now we have to contend with a severe inflation crisis to boot.

 In 2008, the tax takes of many governments plummeted, and there were sky-high unemployment rates.
 Governments also were finding it very difficult to fund budget deficits as interest rates on government bonds were far above the norm.
 Things had gotten so bad in Ireland we needed the IMF to come in and support the recovery.

-This led to many austerity measures being put in place, increasing taxes on the working people of Ireland to pay for the bank bailouts.
-These tax increases were not generating the revenue required so at that point it was decided to go after the tax dodgers.
+The crash led to austerity measures such as tax increases on the working people of Ireland to pay for the bank bailouts.
+These tax increases were not generating the revenue required, so at that point, it was decided to go after the tax dodgers.

-Up until this point governments worldwide didn’t have the tools to operate a more big brother styled monitoring system of its citizens.
-In 2008 things had changed, there was an acceleration in the use of big data and the information technology age was well under way.
+Up until this point, governments worldwide didn’t have the tools to operate a more big brother-styled monitoring system for their citizens.
+In 2008 things had changed, there was an acceleration in the use of big data, and the information technology age was well underway.
 This has made their mission a lot more achievable.

 Governments around the world started coming together and signing agreements to share data with each other about their tax residents.
 The two biggest standards set around this time were the following: